 This type of salinity is dominant in irrigated areas where leakage from canals contributes to seeps (Figure 8).
 Because many canals are located along a topographic break, canal seepage often aggravates natural salinity.
-This salinity type was not found in the M.D.
+Canal seepage salinity is a very minor type of salinity and occupies only 0.2% of the total saline area in the County.
+It occurs in southern portion of the County (Twp.
+29 Rge.
+18 W4).